 If you would like to learn more about the SQL Server Express Advanced Services extension, which adds some more features to Express, such as Data Tools and Reporting Services, check out my post.
 SSRS - Reporting Services in your company without paying anything?
 Meet SQL Server Express with Advanced Services.

-In summary, we can consider SQL Server Express as a free and lite version of SQL Server Enterprise due to the limitations of the Express version.
-However, SQL Server Express is still a robust enough DBMS to support small applications, with a wide range of management (Windows Authentication, Backups) and development (SQLCLR, XML, JSON, Full-text search) features.
+In summary, we can consider SQL Server Express as a free and "lite" version of SQL Server Enterprise, due to the limitations of the Express version.
+However, SQL Server Express is still a DBMS robust enough to support small applications, with a wide variety of management (Windows Authentication, Backups) and development (SQLCLR, XML, JSON, Full-text search) features

 I hope you enjoyed this post and see you next time!